parsagholipour/dexie-worker/README.md

 ## 🛠️ Usage

-To get started with dexie-worker, import `getWebWorkerDB` to set up Dexie in a Web Worker context and enjoy a non-blocking database experience.

-### Basic Setup

-1. Define Your Dexie Database: Create a Dexie subclass or use a function-based approach to define your database schema.
+1. Define Your Dexie Database
 2. Initialize with Web Worker: Use `getWebWorkerDB` to enable Web Worker functionality for your Dexie instance.

-#### Example 1: Function-Based Dexie Database

-Here’s a basic setup for integrating dexie-worker in your project:

 ```javascript
 import Dexie from "dexie";